scantist-ossops-m2/puppetlabs-apt/README.md

 ### Update the list of packages

 By default, Puppet runs `apt-get update` on the first Puppet run after you include the `apt` class, and anytime `notify => Exec['apt_update']` occurs; i.e., whenever config files get updated or other relevant changes occur.
 If you set `update['frequency']` to 'always', the update runs on every Puppet run.
-You can also set `update['frequency']` to 'daily' or 'weekly':
+You can also set `update['frequency']` to 'hourly', 'daily', 'weekly' or any integer value >= 60:

 ```puppet
 class { 'apt':